50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 Artificial fabrics cheapen your look

-“Natural fabrics longer, and feel better, and look more expensive.
+“Natural fabrics last longer, feel better, and look more expensive.
 I can see the difference in, say, a silk chiffon blouse versus a polyester chiffon blouse in an instant.
-Silk moves nicer, feels nicer, and looks more expensive even if the item wasn’t more expensive.” —Lowe
+Silk moves nicer, feels nicer, and looks more expensive, even if the item wasn’t more expensive.” —Lowe

 Jewels make every outfit better

-Try this: Adding the right accessories can elevate any crisp white shirt or little black dress.
-Try adding always-elegant pearl studs, like these freshwater cultured pearl earrings with 14 karat gold from The Pearl Source.
-They’re the expensive-seeming jewels you’ll want to add to your wardrobe immediately.
-These are the classic dresses every woman should own.
+Try this: The right accessories can elevate any crisp white shirt or little black dress.
+Try adding always-elegant pearl studs, like these freshwater cultured pearl earrings from the Pearl Source.
+They’re the expensive-seeming jewels you won’t know how you ever lived without.
+Speaking of that little black dress, it’s not the only staple you need.
+Here are the classic dresses every woman should own.

 Be prepared for painful high heels

-“Love sexy shoes but not interested in getting blisters and the pain?
+“Love sexy shoes but not interested in getting blisters?
 Use moleskin on your feet.
 I cut six strips before I go out and keep them in my purse.
 Then, the minute I start to feel any pressure in an area, I apply it and I avoid any issues.
 I haven’t suffered from blisters since college.
 Being unprepared in heels is a rookie maneuver!” —Lowe

 You’re not dressed without accessories

-“Sure everyone’s style should be dress to be true to themselves and not look like someone else but fashion insiders know that style is a journey not a destination.
+“Sure, everyone’s style should be true to themselves, but fashion insiders know that style is a journey, not a destination.
 One way to fast-track that is to identify style icons that speak to you.
-Look for what aspects of their style specifically you relate to.
+Look for what aspects of their style you specifically relate to.
 Pinterest boards can be a great help.
-From there put your style into words, to help guide you through the exploration to develop your style.” —Jones
+From there, put your style into words to help guide you through the exploration to develop your style.” —Jones

 Ask for help already

-Try this: Check out this Vince Camuto long sleeve pinstripe button-down blouse.
+Try this: This Foxcroft Diane Button Up-Shirt is fun to wear as is or tucked in with rolled sleeves.
 It’s a timeless, trend-resistant style that comes in a variety of flattering colors and sizes.
-Learn some secrets you never knew about your own clothes.
+Check out these secrets you never knew about your own clothes.

 A good tailor is even better than a good stylist

 “Always wear well-fitted clothes.
-Bad fit kills even the best outfits.” —Sarmistha Goswami, designer and author of Style Over Coffee
+Bad fit kills even the best outfits.” —Sarmistha Goswami, designer and founder of the website Style Over Coffee

-Try this: Head to sites like eShakti to order clothes in styles you already love made specifically for your body.
+Try this: Head to sites like Measure & Made to order clothes in styles you already love made specifically for your body.
+Input information about your size and body type, and you’ll be presented with a selection of picture-perfect options.
+That said, these super flattering bootcut jeans will look great on just about anyone.

 Having an off day?
 Wear your favorite hue

-Try this: That can be as simple as a quick swipe of your favorite bright pink, red, or other exciting lip hue.
-Try LORAC Alter Ego Lipstick for long-lasting rich pigment.
+Try this: That can be as simple as a quick swipe of your favorite bright pink or red on your lips.
+Try Mineral Fusion Hydro-Shine Lip Gloss in a rich shade like Jaipur or Kyoto to bring a dash of added excitement to your smile.
+Bonus: The non-sticky formula also works to hydrate lips and keep them super soft.
 Here’s what your favorite color lipstick says about your personality.

 Clothes reveal much more than they hide